-In its report on sustainability in the financial sector (June 2020), the Federal Council set itself a target of making the Swiss financial centre a leading location for sustainable financial services.
+In its report on sustainability in the financial sector (June 2020), the Federal Council already set itself the target of making the Swiss financial centre a leading location for sustainable financial services.
 The aim is not only to strengthen competitiveness, but also to make an effective contribution to meeting climate and environmental targets (see press release of 26 June 2020).
-An internal working group led by the SIF, in close collaboration with the FOEN, is looking in depth at issues concerning transparency, risks and due diligence.

-Because many Swiss financial market actors also sell financial products in the European Union, EU regulations are particularly relevant.
-The European Commission intends to extend its strategy on sustainable finance and implement the Action Plan containing 10 measures that it published in March 2018.
-Various regulatory changes will come into force in 2021, such as the disclosure of sustainability risks and impacts for all financial products and the explicit consideration of non-financial objectives in the advice given to clients.
-And there is already a classification system (taxonomy) for 'green' economic activities in the field of climate change.
+Because many Swiss financial market actors also sell financial products in the European Union, they are also affected by EU regulations.
+The European Commission has extended its strategy on sustainable finance and in 2021 introduced a range of regulatory changes, such as the requirement to disclose sustainability risks and impacts for all financial products and to explicitly consider non-financial objectives in advice given to clients.
+Furthermore, it already has a classification system (taxonomy) for 'green' economic activities in the field of climate change.